The Center for Vocational and Transitional Studies is a new 46,669 SF three-story

 economy by continually improving its Vocational educational programs.
 LCC’s new Center

-programs and the private sector can interact and develop beneficial relationships.
+the private sector can interact and develop beneficial relationships.

 In addition, the State of Washington has recognized the need to support new and continuing